 The Verdict

-Hostinger is genuinely one of the best budget hosting options in 2025 — not just because it's cheap, but because the performance is legitimately good for the price.
-The speed, uptime, and free extras make it hard to beat at the $2-4/month range.
+Hostinger is genuinely one of the best budget hosting options in 2026 - not just because it's cheap upfront, but because the performance is legitimately good.
+The speed, uptime, and free extras make the introductory pricing hard to beat.
+Just be fully aware that renewal rates are significantly higher (Premium jumps to ~$10.99/month, Business to ~$16.99/month), so factor that into your budget from day one.

 The catches: support can be inconsistent, the renewal price is higher than the introductory price, and hPanel takes adjustment if you're coming from cPanel.